jsiek/featherweight-C/README.md

 left-hand side lvalue.

 As you might expect, function calls push a new frame on the stack and the `return` statement pops a frame off the stack.
+The parameter passing semantics is call-by-value, so the machine applies `copy_val` to the incoming arguments and the outgoing return value.
+Also, the machine is careful to kill the parameters and local variables when the function call is complete.

 The handling of the `goto` statement deserves some explanation.
 It overwrites the todo list of the frame with a new one computed by the